Jaclyn Smith: Interim work

-Smith's first acting venture outside the Angels mold (as an actress of note) was the CBS-TV movie of the week Escape from Bogen County in 1977.
+Smith's first two acting ventures outside the Angels mold (as an actress of note) was the CBS-TV movie of the week Escape from Bogen County in 1977, and Season 1 Episode 2 of "The Love Boat" (aired October 1, 1977) where she played Janette Bradford cruising solo while being watched by the private eye her husband hired.
 Then came a leading role in Joyce Haber's The Users with Tony Curtis and John Forsythe in 1978.
 In 1980, Smith starred with Robert Mitchum in the suspense thriller Nightkill.
 Following the cancellation of Charlie's Angels in 1981, Smith starred in the title role of the critically acclaimed television movie Jacqueline Bouvier Kennedy, earning her a Golden Globe nomination for Best Actress.
 In 1983, Smith starred as Jennifer Parker in the TV movie Rage of Angels, based on the novel by Sidney Sheldon.
 The film was the highest rated in the Nielsen ratings the week it aired.
 Smith reprised the role in the 1986 sequel, Rage of Angels: The Story Continues.